ARM-software/CMSIS_5/README.md

 ## Generate CMSIS Pack for Release

-This GitHub development repository contains already pre-build libraries of various libraries (DSP, RTOS, RTOS2).
+This GitHub development repository contains already pre-built libraries of various software components (DSP, RTOS, RTOS2).
 These libraries are validated for release.

 To build a complete CMSIS pack for installation the following additional tools are required: